For Truth Simply Take a 180

 They called anybody a racist who objected.

-white elites have abused and destroyed the lives of blacks for power in his own life.
+white elites have absolutely abused and destroyed the lives of blacks for power in his own life.

-There used to be vibrant neighborhood here and torn down to build a project, et cetera.
+Look at this neighborhood, there used to be vibrant neighborhood here and torn down to build a project, etc. It's so illuminating.

 I really recommend folks find it on Amazon.